amygdalama/blog-source/content/2014-03-14-import-accio-bootstrapping-python-grammar.md

 That's it.
 We just compiled two Pythons and fooled around with source code for the sake of a joke.
 Grab yourselves a beer, friends.
 Victory.

-My super messy and not-really-prepared-for-the-general-public GitHub [repo](https://github.com/amygdalama/nagini) contains both versions of Pythons, for reference.
+My super messy and not-really-prepared-for-the-general-public GitHub [repo](https://github.com/amygdalama/nagini) contains both versions of Python, for reference.